 The consumption of a seamless travel experience requires travellers to share their personal data with numerous individual travel and tourism service providers.
-There is a general lack of guidelines on how travellers should manage their data sharing activities while travelling, which lead to two unwanted situations:
+There is a general lack of guidelines on how travellers should manage their data-sharing activities while travelling, which leads to two unwanted situations:

-travellers become over-worried about such risks so that they stop sharing data, which reduce their overall travel experience and prevent organisations to provide better (more personalised) services.
+Travellers become over-concerned about such risks so that they stop sharing data, which reduces their overall travel experience and prevent organisations from providing better (more personalised) services.

-The wide spectrum of data sharing with many entities including on social media, instant messaging and other online social platforms makes the situations worse as travellers often cannot see a big picture of how they have shared their data in the past to adapt their data sharing behaviour.
+The wide spectrum of data sharing with many entities including social media, instant messaging and other online social platforms makes the situation worse as travellers often cannot see the big picture of how they have shared their data in the past to adapt their data-sharing behaviour.

-One of the key outcomes will be a digital platform that will be used for:
+One of the key outcomes will be a digital platform to be used for:

 The digital platform will be composed of three main components:

-tools at the traveller (user/client) side in the form of a mobile app,
+Tools on the traveller (user/client) side in the form of a mobile app;

 This project involves a group of researchers working in five academic disciplines (Computer Science, Tourism and Hospitality Management, Psychology, Business, Law) at three UK universities (University of Kent, University of Surrey, University of Warwick).
-The project is led by Prof Shujun Li of Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), the University of Kent.
-It has an overall budget of £~1.4m, with 80% (£~1.1m) funding from Engineering and Physical Sciences Research Council (EPSRC).
-It is part of 11 granted projects following EPSRC's 2017 call on "Trust, Identity, Privacy and Security in the Digital Economy 2.0" (EPSRC news release).
-It starts in October 2018 and will last for 36 months until September 2021.
+The project is led by Prof Shujun Li of Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), University of Kent.
+It has an overall budget of £1.4m, with 80% (£1.1m) funding from the Engineering and Physical Sciences Research Council (EPSRC).
+It is one of 11 projects resulting from the EPSRC's 2017 call on "Trust, Identity, Privacy and Security (TIPS) in the Digital Economy 2.0" (EPSRC news release).
+The 36-month project began in October 2018 and will run until September 2021.

 Project website: https://privelt.ac.uk/